-If spending nearly $500 is too much, the previous model - the Kodak PIXPRO SP360 - is cheaper at $279 if you don't mind sacrificing 4K quality.
+If it's still too pricey for you, the previous model - the Kodak PIXPRO SP360 - is cheaper at $279 if you don't mind sacrificing 4K quality.
 Instead, the camera delivers 1080p, which still isn't too bad.

 LG 360 CAM

-The LG 360 CAM is one of the most affordable cameras on the list and it doesn't fall short of specs.
-It comes equipped with two 13MP, 200-degree wide angle cameras, which surpasses several competitors; a 1,200mAh battery and 4GB internal memory, which can be supplemented by a microSD card.
-You'll also get 2K video and 5.1 surround sound channel recording through three microphones.
+The LG 360 CAM is one of the most affordable cameras on the list and it doesn't fall short on specs.
+It comes equipped with two 13MP, 200-degree wide angle cameras, surpassing several competitors.
+There's also a 1,200mAh battery and 4GB internal memory, which can be supplemented by a microSD card, and you'll get 2K video and 5.1 surround sound channel recording through three microphones.

 Like several other cameras, you'll be able to upload to YouTube360 and Google Street View, or view the content on LG's other new product, the LG 360 VR.